Oakland Courthouse, Courtroom 4 - 3rd Floor

 About Magistrate Judge Donna M. Ryu

 She has been honored as a California Lawyer of the Year in Employment Law.
-She is also the recipient of the Asian American Bar Association's Joe Morozumi Award for Exceptional Legal Advocacy, and the Rutter Award for Excellence in Teaching.
-She co-designed and served on the faculty of a national training institute on class actions, and has written and lectured extensively in the areas of employment law, discovery, attorneys' fees, class actions, and professionalism in lawyering.
+She is the recipient of the Asian American Bar Association's Joe Morozumi Award for Exceptional Legal Advocacy, the Rutter Award for Excellence in Teaching, and the National Asian Pacific American Bar Association's Trailblazers Award.
+She co-designed a national training institute on class actions, and has written and lectured in the areas of employment law, e-discovery, pretrial practice, attorneys' fees, class actions, and professionalism.

-Judge Ryu graduated with honors from Yale University, and received her law degree in 1986 from U.C.
-Berkeley Law School, where she was a founder of the Berkeley Journal of Gender, Law and Justice.
+Judge Ryu graduated with honors from Yale University, and received her law degree in from U.C.
+Berkeley Law School, where she continues to teach as a Lecturer.